alexford/iicbasic/README.md

 Stuff I wrote in AppleSoft BASIC on an Apple IIc in the mid/late 1990s.
 Useless but nostalgic

-They were extracted from original 5.25" disks using my actual Apple IIc, using [ADTPro](https://adtpro.com) running on macOS and a Serial Cable/USB Adapter from [RetroFloppy](https://retrofloppy.com/products/).
+They were extracted from original 5.25" disks using my actual Apple IIc, [ADTPro](https://adtpro.com) running on macOS, and a serial cable/USB Adapter from [RetroFloppy](https://retrofloppy.com/products/).

 These can be run with https://www.calormen.com/jsbasic/